Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: A unified generalization for LPV control

-Examples have been reported in \cite{Scorletti:2015,Koelewijn:2019} to show the loss of $ \Lc_2 $-gain guarantees for set-point tracking when external disturbance is presented.
-In this section, we give an example showing that even under the disturbance-free case, the global LPV controller for set-point tracking may lead to instability.
+Examples have been reported in \cite{Scorletti:2015,Koelewijn:2019} to show the loss of $ \Lc_2 $-gain performance guarantees for set-point tracking when an external disturbance is present.
+Here, we give an example where, besides loss of performance guarantees, closed-loop instability occurs.

-We compare the proposed VCCM and global LPV approaches on the following nonlinear scalar system: